by Andrea M. Darcy

 1. Lower expectations.

 Cut yourself and the other person some slack.
-These are unprecedented times.
-It’s normal to find ourselves in stress reactions and feeling exhausted, leading to being snappy, miserable, and disconnected.
+Particularly if one or both of you is experiencing a life change or challenge, where it’s normal to find ourselves in stress reactions and being grumpy.

 Also consider discussing your day first, before discussing what is upsetting you.
 Research by relationship psychologists Gottman and Levenson showed that a ‘reunion conversation’, aka talking about the events of your day, before a ‘conflict discussion’, meant that the conflict was more likely to veer into a positive outcome.